Run Maintenance Scripts in the Context of a Play Framework Application

 This is very similar to how tests are run.
 In this post I will show how I

-object that takes care of the FakeApplication
+created a Scripts object that takes care of the FakeApplication

 initialization to allow simple script creation and usage from the